juliangut/slim-routing/README.md

 #### Attributes

-_Available from PHP8.0.
-If you're still on PHP 7.x use file mappings or annotations_

 ##### Router (Class level)

 Just to identify classes defining routes.
 Its presence is mandatory on each routing class other way the rest of the annotations won't be read